istareatscreens/business-hours-native/readme.md

 ```

 ### `getCurrentDayIndexNo(): number`

+Note method is only available on businessHoursUnshifted object as businessHours object current day index is always 0

 Returns the index number (0-6) corresponding to the current day in the array returned from the
 getCurrentDayInfo() method.
 Note this method is only useful when shifted is specified as false